Hedge funds hunker down for Greek debt standoff

 LONDON Hedge funds are positioning to profit from a plan to slash Greece's towering debt pile as Athens enters final talks that could sway the country's membership of the euro.

-York Capital, the $14 billion (9.1 billion pound) fund part-owned by Swiss banking giant Credit Suisse CSGN.VX, New York-listed Och Ziff (OZM.N), and $10 billion-strong Marathon Asset Management are among those who collectively may have built up sufficiently large positions to scupper the bailout deal, several sources close to the debt restructuring told Reuters.
+York Capital, the $14 billion (9 billion pounds) fund part-owned by Swiss banking giant Credit Suisse CSGN.VX, New York-listed Och Ziff (OZM.N), and $10 billion-strong Marathon Asset Management are among those who collectively may have built up sufficiently large positions to scupper the bailout deal, several sources close to the debt restructuring told Reuters.

 The deal asks creditors to voluntarily write down 50 percent of the notional value of their bond holdings.
 But hedge funds may opt out, hoping that Athens will let them get away with it to save itself political embarrassment.